 You can’t believe what you are hearing!
 Your friend, your best friend, shares what you told them in confidence.
 You’ve been betrayed!
 If it was anyone else you wouldn’t be surprised, but you though your friend was on your side.
 Now you wonder if he was ever really a friend.
 Perhaps all the kind words were a facade.
 Maybe he was trying to ‘suck you in’ so that he could destroy you!

-The psalmist has been betrayed by a close friend.
+A close friend has betrayed the psalmist.
 We don’t expect those closest to us to cause us pain and suffering so when it happens, it can be devastating.
 For David, betrayal comes as a shock.
 Trouble from an enemy is to be expected, but trouble from a friend cuts him to the heart.

 He doesn’t have very good things to say about this “friend” who’s words seem soothing, but underneath they are sharp and cutting.
 The friend’s betrayal is life-threatening and David’s heart is beating because of his terror and fear of death.
 David’s friend wants to do away with him!